 All the beauty gurus out there blessed with sensitive skin, I'm right there with you.
 I'm still dealing with unsightly dark spots from using strong alcohol-based toners with other harsh ingredients that left my face itchy, inflamed, and stressed out.
 Not cute.
 I wouldn't wish that on anyone.
 So, to save ourselves from future skin agony, we should be cautious about the toners in our beauty arsenal.

-Since there's a bit of confusion surrounding what toner actually does and whether it's a crucial step in your skincare routine, let's get the latter out of the way first.
-Yes, it certainly is.
+Since there's a bit of confusion surrounding what toner actually does and whether it's a necessary step in your skincare routine, let's get the latter out of the way first: Yes, it can have real benefits.
 Now onto the product search.
 When specifically looking for gentle toners for your skin, which could be acne-prone or oil-prone, look for soothing ingredients that'll balance out your skin's pH level, like rose water, jojoba oil, and other vitamins.
-To help, though, we tapped top dermatologists from around the globe to share their all-time favorite toners for sensitive skin.
-In short, you can trust the below have reputation your skin won't be mad at.
+To help, though, we tapped top dermatologists to share their all-time favorite toners for sensitive skin.

 Keep reading for the best toners for sensitive skin.